ishwarrimal/frontend-interview-preps/JavaScript/JavaScript Advanced/README.md

 This might be a bit tricky to comprehend.
 It was very confusing for me.

 As stated above, arrow function inherit the "this" value from the surrounding code.
-In this case, the sorrounding code is person object, which in turn is in the global scope.
+In this case, the surrounding code is person object, which in turn is in the global scope.
 Remember from the main definition: `this` in JavaScript refers to the context within which a function(not object) is executed

 7.  **Explicit Binding**: Functions like "call", "apply", and "bind" can be used to explicitly set the value of "this" for a function.